Police: Boy, 11, found shot to death in West Pullman

 When officers arrived, they discovered the boy lying on the floor of an apartment with a gunshot wound to the head, police said.

-The boy has been identified to the Cook County Medical Examiner's Office as Jechon Anderson.
-His death has been ruled a homicide.
+The boy was identified as Jechon Anderson and his death was ruled a homicide.

+Jechon's mother and other family members went to Area South police headquarters to try to get information about what happened.
+They said they had not been alerted to his death by the police, but rather a friend called them after seeing a news report.

+"We heard on the news several different stories.
+We just want to get, just find out exactly what happened," said Pamela Pittman, aunt.

+It is incomprehensible to his relatives why someone would want him dead.

+"Just trying to find out what happened and why somebody would actually do something like that to a baby, a sweet baby like that," Pittman said.

-Crime scene technicians scoured the second-floor apartment for nearly six hours.
-Family members on the scene said they are still in shock, and so is neighbor Marcus Daniels.
+Family members at the scene were in shock, as was neighbor Marcus Daniels.

 "I'd trade places with him if I could, really," Daniels said.
 "Just to let him grow up."

-Investigators are looking into all possibilities, including the possibility that it could be a domestic situation.

-Bill Roberts works for Phalanx Family Services across the street and wishes he could have helped.
+Bill Roberts works for Phalanx Family Services across the street and said he wished he could have helped.

 Police said they were questioning three people Monday morning.
 No arrests had been made and no charges have been filed.